GeminiCCCC/SystemDesign/key-value-store.md

 * step 4: build the tree upwards till root by calculating hashed of children

 To compare two Merkle trees, start by comparing root hashes.
 If root hashes match, both servers have the same data, otherwise traverse the tree to find the which buckets are not synchronized and synchronize those buckets only.
 So the amount of data needed to be synchronized is proportional to the differences, and not the amount of data.

+# 6. a coordinator is a node that acts as proxy between the client and the kv store

+# 7. write path

+* request is persisted on a commit log file
+* data is saved in the memory cache
+* when memory cache is full or reaches a predefined threshold, data is flushed to SSTable on disk (A sorted-string table is a sorted list of <k, v> pairs

+# 8. read path

+* check if data is in the memory cache.
+If so, return from cache
+* if not in cache, retrieve from the disk, but we will need an efficient way to find out which SSTable contains the key.
+Bloom filter is commonly used to solve ihis